a6b8/learnLuksoAPI/README.md

-# Learn Lukso API
+# Lukso UP API

-This REST API retrieves data related to Universal Profiles from the Lukso Blockchain and serves as a bridge between the blockchain and an AI system that processes and presents the data in a suitable manner.
+This REST API retrieves data related to `Universal Profiles` from the `Lukso Blockchain` and serves as a bridge between the blockchain and an AI system that processes and presents the data in a suitable manner.
 Additionally, it includes a Schema Generator that describes the API according to the OpenAI standard (Swagger).

 ## Quickstart